ali-mashayekhi/js-component--base-apparel-coming-soon-master/README.md

 # Frontend Mentor - Base Apparel coming soon page solution

-Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Receive an error message when the `form` is submitted if:
-  - The `input` field is empty
-  - The email address is not formatted correctly

-# Frontend Mentor - Base Apparel coming soon page solution

 Hero component with a cta section that only recieves email address and do a simple validation for email text.

 ## Installation